 The configuration of the independent testing performed by the evaluator was the same as the configuration of the developer testing as shown in Figure 7-1.
-The evaluator also added the models which were not selected in the developer testing in order to cover all MFPs identified in the ST.

 (2) Summary of Independent Testing

 A summary of the independent testing is as follows.